OI-wiki/i18n/docs/intro/common-mistakes.md

 -   When converting recursion into iteration, a lot of extra operations are introduced.

-### Errors that only affect when the program is running locally
+### Errors that only take effect when the program is running locally

 -   Errors that may occur during file operations: